 The PRC government has adopted several regulations governing personal credit reporting businesses.
-These regulations include the Regulation for the Administration of Credit Reporting Industry, enacted by the State Council and became effective in March 2013, and the Management Rules on Credit Agencies, issued by the PBOC, in the same year.
+These regulations include the Regulation for the Administration of Credit Reporting Industry, enacted by the State Council and became effective in March 2013, and the Management Rules on Credit Agencies, issued by the People's Bank of China, in the same year.

 The Regulation for the Administration of Credit Reporting Industry defines "credit reporting business" and "credit reporting agency" for the first time.
-According to the Regulation for the Administration of Credit Reporting Industry, "credit reporting business" means the activities of collecting, organising, storing and processing "credit-related information" of individuals and enterprises, as well as providing such information to others, and a ' reporting agency" refers to a duly established agency whose primary business is credit reporting.
-Besides, the Regulation for the Administration of Credit Reporting Industry and the Management Rules on Credit Agencies stipulate that the establishment of a credit reporting agency to engage in personal credit reporting business shall be subject to the approval of the PBOC, and the requirements for such establishment.
-The requirements for such establishment include: (1) its major shareholders have a good reputation and do not have any record of major violation of law or non-compliance in the past three years; (2) its registered capital shall not be less than RMB50 million; (3) it has the facilities, equipment, systems and measures for the protection of information security which comply with the provisions of the PBOC; (4) the proposed candidates for directors, supervisors and senior management personnel shall be familiar with the laws and regulations relating to credit reporting business, shall possess the work experience and management capabilities in the credit reporting business required for performance of their duties, shall not have any record of major violation or non-compliance during the past three years, and shall have obtained the appointment qualifications approved by the PBOC; (5) it has a proper organizational structure; (6) it has proper internal control systems for business operation, information security management, compliance management, etc.; (7) its individual credit information system shall satisfy the standard of National Information System Security Level Protection Level 2 or above; and (8) it satisfies any other prudential requirements stipulated by the PBOC.
+According to the Regulation for the Administration of Credit Reporting Industry, "credit reporting business" means the activities of collecting, organizing, storing and processing "credit-related information" of individuals and enterprises, as well as providing such information to others, and a "credit reporting agency" refers to a duly established agency whose primary business is credit reporting.
+Besides, the Regulation for the Administration of Credit Reporting Industry and the Management Rules on Credit Agencies stipulate that the establishment of a credit reporting agency to engage in personal credit reporting business shall be subject to the approval of the People's Bank of China, and the requirements for such establishment.
+The requirements for such establishment include: (i) its major shareholders have a good reputation and do not have any record of major violation of law or non-compliance in the past three years; (ii) its registered capital shall not be less than RMB50 million; (iii) it has the facilities, equipment, systems and measures for the protection of information security which comply with the provisions of the People's Bank of China: (iv) the proposed candidates for directors, supervisors and senior management personnel shall be familiar with the laws and regulations relating to credit reporting business, shall possess the work experience and management capabilities in the credit reporting business required for performance of their duties, shall not have any record of major violation or noncompliance during the past three years, and shall have obtained the appointment qualifications approved by the People's Bank of China; (v) it has a proper organizational structure; (vi) it has proper internal control systems for business operation, information security management, compliance management, etc.; (vii) its individual credit information system shall satisfy the standard of National Information System Security Level Protection Level 2 or above; and (viii) it satisfies any other prudential requirements stipulated by the People's Bank of China.
 Entities engaged in personal credit reporting business without such approval may be subject to penalties, including ban of business, confiscation of revenues related to personal credit reporting business, fines of RMB50,000 to RMB500,000 or criminal liabilities.
 The Regulation for the Administration of Credit Reporting Industry also requires entities to ensure the security of personal information by setting business rules for personal credit reporting business, prohibiting collecting certain personal information (e.g., religion, finger print), and providing rights for the individuals with respect to their personal information (e.g., inquiry, objection, complaint).

-The Management Rules on Credit Agencies enacted by the PBOC is based on the Regulation for the Administration of Credit Reporting Industry, and further detailing the rules with respect to the administration for the credit reporting agency, including the rules to establish, change, deregister a credit reporting agency, the rules for the daily operation of a credit reporting agency, etc.
+The Management Rules on Credit Agencies enacted by the People's Bank of China is based on the Regulation for the Administration of Credit Reporting Industry, and further detailing the rules with respect to the administration for the credit reporting agency, including the rules to establish, change, deregister a credit reporting agency, the rules for the daily operation of a credit reporting agency, etc.